-Not sure where to begin, I started to talk about the existence of God.
-But I was soon interrupted by one of the ladies who politely told me that they knew God existed.
-So I started to share about the reality of sin.
-They interrupted again and said they knew they were sinners.
-"Well," I asked, "what do you want to know?"They said they all believed that there was a God and that they were separated from him.
+that there was a God and that they were separated from him.
 They just wanted to know how to get right with him; they wanted what happened to Maria.
 I told them how God had sent his Son Jesus to die for their sins and if they would put their trust in him, then he would give them eternal life.
 I had barely finished when the lady on my far left stood up and started crying out to God for mercy.
 As the interpreter relayed her passionate words to me, I had tears in my eyes.
 When she finished, the lady beside her stood and prayed a similar prayer.
 A miracle was happening.
 The third said she was not ready to make such a commitment.
-The next one said The last lady was shaking like a leaf in a storm.
+The next one said she was and proceeded to do so.
+All this time I just sat there lost in wonder as the Spirit of God brought six new daughters into his Kingdom.
+The last lady was shaking like a leaf in a storm.
 When the wind of God got to her side of the room I asked her if she was alright.
-She said yes, her voice quivering, but she just could not wait to ask Jesus to be her Savior.
-I went back to the pastors' sessions in the other room, feeling like I was walking on clouds.
-The team was amazed when I shared the incredible story.
-Except for our leader.
-He just remarked that I needed to focus on my task and not get involved with these women.
-Ron was not normally like this.
-Perhaps it was a long-term adverse goat reaction.
+She said yes, her voice when I shared the incredible story.
 At the end of the week, we sat down to our last supper.
 I had never looked forward so much to eating a final meal.
-If I ever smelled that horrid stuff again, it would be too soon.
 Even after a week, you couldn't get used to it and I wondered how they would ever get the smell out of the dining room.
 Everyone was served but for some reason, I was left out.
-Beside me Ron made some comment about God punishing me for getting sidetracked with Bible studies during the week.
 Prayer was said and everyone began forcing their meal down.
 One of the other missionaries offered me some of his but I kindly told him to go ahead and eat it, secretly relieved.
 Then something happened that I will remember forever.
 The doors to the kitchen opened and out filed a procession of all the ladies who had trusted Christ that week.
 They pushed a cart over to my table and gathered around me smiling as they presented me with a special chicken dinner they had purchased themselves and cooked just for me.
 The entire place grew still.
-I was afraid to even look at grumpy Ron.
 The women thanked me for bringing them the message of life in Jesus and then served me this incredible meal.
 They had even baked a cake with a candle on it.
 This was a Mary-anointing-thefeet-of-Jesus type of moment.
 It was a gift of great love and sacrifice for these new sisters.
 I don't think anyone could smell the goat anymore; it had been replaced with a new fragrance: love.
-Leaning over to Ron, who was sitting in stunned silence, I just couldn't help myself.
-"Say," I whispered, "I sure hope God keeps on punishing me!" |

 Ed and Janet Landry have been missionaries since graduating from Prairie in the early '80s.
 They lived in Asia for 20 years and have traveled the world training pastors and church planters.
 They have written ten books and are with First Love Ministries.
 You can reach them at edjanetlandry@gmail.com.

 GOD'S PROVISION THROUGH YOU